 Averail provides a solution that applies the above security controls and mechanisms to secure business information and documents for enterprise customers.

-Unlike trying to create yet another cloud-based content management system (Box, Dropbox), we started with a fundamental disruptive tenet that Averail must secure, enforce policies, control and track content throughout the lifecycle of access, sharing and collaboration; from any device, any source or repository (on-premise or cloud); without duplicating or dissociating that document from its origin and system of record; thereby enabling enterprises to retain control of their content and to allow them to choose where content is stored based on its security classification.
+Unlike trying to create yet another cloud-based content management system, we started with a fundamental disruptive tenet that Averail must secure, enforce policies, control and track content throughout the lifecycle of access, sharing and collaboration; from any device, any source or repository (on-premise or cloud); without duplicating or dissociating that document from its origin and system of record; thereby enabling enterprises to retain control of their content and to allow them to choose where content is stored based on its security classification.

 Along the goal to secure documents across any repository, Averail enables secure access to documents across on-premise SharePoint, Box, Office365, Dropbox, SalesForce, network/shared drives and any WebDAV storage.
 Averail Quick Connect supports end-to-end secure tunnel for documents in transit as these get accessed from smartphones and tablets from on-premise information sources.
 While Averail Cloud service manages and enforces policies and controls on content (and hence acts as a content control and policy management plane), the content and documents are never duplicated or copied to Averail cloud service from the original source repository of the documents.
-This is unlike cloud repositories (such as, Box and Dropbox) or hybrid/on-premise sync-and-share solutions that duplicate or migrate the document to the cloud; and thereby break the association of the document with its origin and associated policies, permissions and business processes.
+This is unlike cloud repositories or hybrid/on-premise sync-and-share solutions that duplicate or migrate the document to the cloud; and thereby break the association of the document with its origin and associated policies, permissions and business processes.
 Averail Access application acts as a secure content container that enforces policies and document controls, manages document encryption and key management and supports remote content management queries and commands (for selective content wipe, application deactivation or block etc.).
 Admin or information owner can use Averail admin console to define and manage user/device/document-level policies for access and sharing of content; provision and manage users and content sites; publish content to users and dynamically keep content updated with associated notifications; control access to a subset of repositories; audit, trace and remote manage content on mobile devices.

 Averail also enables enterprises to encrypt documents stored on Dropbox and other cloud repositories and retain control on storage and management (generation, revocation) of encryption keys.
 So if such cloud repository gets compromised, security risk is mitigated as first, the content is encrypted and second, encryption keys cannot be compromised as these are controlled by the enterprise and not by the cloud service.